hiforthes/SEOBridge/README.md

 Requests,
 MYSQL

-First time using On-Page SEO : Open bridge.py fill your MYSQL Connection and run file.
+First time using On-Page SEO : Open bridge.py fill your MYSQL Connection & add Website SITEMAP URL and run file.

 First time using Backlink Monitor : Open monitor.py fill your MYSQL Connection and run file.
 Before this do not forget add your backlinks.